 Yes, absolutely, and we take all requests into account.
 However, generally when we hire counselors it is without edah (division) placement.
 We only assign counselors to edot in early June, after we have completed the camper bunking (which happens in May).

-Almost none.
-We do bring some rabbis/cantors/educators from across our region to camp for a one or two week stint as a Visiting Educator.
+Generally, no. We are looking for staff-members who can work for 4 or 8 weeks.
+We occasionally are able to bring some rabbis/cantors/educators from across our region to camp for a one or two week stint as a Visiting Educator.

 Yes!
-One of the things that makes Camp Ramah in New England unique and special is our large population of adult staff-members, in addition to the approximately 150 college-aged staff-members who we employ.
+One of the things that makes Camp Ramah in New England unique and special is our large population of adult staff-members, in addition to the 100-plus college-aged staff-members who we employ.

-Within a week of your accepting a position, we will e-mail you your contract and a variety of staff forms.
+After you accept a position with us, we will e-mail you your contract and a variety of staff forms.
 All forms are due by May 1st.

 All college-age staff-members (counselors and specialists) live in tzrifim (bunk) with our campers.
-On average, a Ramah tzrif has 12-14 hanichim (campers) along with two or three madrichim hevrati’im (bunk counselors) and one or two madrichim miktzoyim (specialists).
+On average, a Ramah tzrif has 12-14 hanichim (campers) along with two or three madrichim (bunk counselors).

 Adult staff-members live in adult staff housing.
 We have two main clusters of staff-housing, with rooms in a variety of shapes, sizes, and configurations.
 We do our best to place each adult staff-member in the room that is best for him/her and his/her family.
 The staff housing is rustic but in good condition.
 We do not guarantee a private bathroom.